Dr. Toby Watson, Psy.D.

 ), and is a member of the Alliance for Human Research Protection (www.AHRP.org

 Dr. Watson specializes in integrating Evidence Based Practices.
-He uses an integrated psycho-social biological psychodynamic-analytic integrated model of conceptualization, typically focusing upon a more behavioral mode of delivery with families and children when struggling with behavioral problems, and using a more analytic mode of delivery when working with severe pathology- "mental illness".
-He specifically integrates the Nurtured Heart Approach by Howard Glasser, the Caregiver's Skills Program by David Stein, PhD, and core concepts from a family systems approach.
-He has a special interest and expertise at relaying long term research, best care practices, for individuals seeking information on psychotropic medication alternatives.
+He uses an integrated psycho-social biological psychodynamic and psychoanalytic integrated model of conceptualization, but typically focusing upon a more behavioral mode of delivery with families and children when struggling with behavioral problems.
+He tends to focus and use a more analytic and or Open Dialog approach or mode of delivery when working with severe pathology- "mental illness".
+He specifically integrates the Nurtured Heart Approach by Howard Glasser, the Caregiver's Skills Program by David Stein, PhD, core concepts from a family systems approach, Open Dialog Approach and fundamental psychodynamic interventions.
+He has a special interest and expertise at relaying long term research and best care practices for individuals seeking information on psychotropic medication alternatives.

 Dr. Watson has testified as an expert witness and or provided written testimony/reports for many state counties, as well as for private clients throughout the United States and abroad.
 He welcomes helping and consulting with individuals, as is available for court ordered examinations and evaluations.
 He is also a continuing education facilitator for both psychologists (C.E.) and attorneys, having developed dozens of CEUs for practitioners.
 He is available for consulting, speeches and phone consultations.